ggandor/leap.nvim/README.md

 - Traversal mode can be used as a substitute for normal-mode `f`/`t` motions.
   `s{char}<enter><enter>` is the same as `f{char};`, but works over multiple lines.

-#### Notes

-- If the safe label set is in use, the labels will remain available during the whole time.

 - For cross-window search, traversal mode is not supported (since there's no direction to follow), but you can still accept the first (presumably only)